VanAurum/coding-test/README.md

 brew install pipenv
 ```
 <h3>Using the CLI</h3>
-To run the CLI, navigate to the solution folder within your terminal and run
+To run the CLI, navigate to the solution folder within your terminal and run:

 ```
 python cli.py
 ```
-If you encounter errors regarding packages or the Click library, install pipenv and run the following within the root directory of the project
+If you encounter errors regarding packages or the Click library, install pipenv and run the following within the root directory of the project:

 ```
 $ pipenv shell